+One of city’s most splendid architectural achievements is the Royal Palace, home to the king of Cambodia.
+This striking structure near the riverfront is where countryside Khmers come to pay their respects on Sundays.
+Visitors can wander the grounds containing the Throne Hall, as well as the Silver Pagoda compound adjacent to the palace.
+Just a ten-minute walk from the palace, is the Independence Monument, a commemoration of Cambodia’s independence from foreign rule.
+Located in the heart of the city, the structure is hard to miss, with a big open park and fountain surrounding the landmark.
 Another fantastic example of Cambodian architecture is Phsar Thmei, or Central Market.
 The Art deco market building has four wings filled with shops selling jewelry antiques, household items and fabrics.
 From early morning to early evening, visitors can peruse souvenirs while experiencing one of the busiest bazaars in the city.
 For a glimpse into the country’s tumultuous history, the Tuol Sleng Genocide Museum memorializes the Cambodian genocide in honor of those who died.
 With a name that translates to “Hill of the Poisonous Trees” or “Strychnine Hill,” the museum exhibits artifacts including photo records of victims, honorary graves and authentic tools used for torture.
 For a quick snack break, duck into a sidewalk noodle shop, which are a dime a dozen in Cambodia.
 After a bowl of katiev, noodles in a clear soup broth, head for the temples of Angkor to see one of the most significant sites of Khmer architecture in the city.

 Day trips are great opportunities to observe the local life and customs of Cambodia.
 Visit the old Khmer capital of Oudong in Kampong Speu to see stupas, dome-shaped structures erected as a Buddhist shrine.
 The magnificent views of the emerald green countryside will take your breath away.
 It’s no secret that visitors can discover the ancient art form of silver box and ornament-making in a village near Oudong.
 But art enthusiasts might feel as if they’ve unearthed a hidden treasure once they see the beautiful craftsmanship.
 A day trip along one of the two rivers that converge in Phnom Penh, the Mekong and Tonlé Sap rivers, may also lead to a discovery of lost art forms.
 Travel along the Mekong through Kandal and Kampong Cham to see water jar-making, mat-weaving, forging and even noodle-making.
 Head northeast from the city and you’ll arrive at Prey Veng, to find mango nurseries, fish farms, brickworks and hand-operated ferries to take you across the river.